Tony Hester – Director

 Bill Griffiths CBE, BEM, QPM – Senior Adviser

-With 43 years’ Metropolitan Police service, including nine as Deputy Assistant Commissioner, Bill led Serious Crime Operations and the work of some 3,000 specialist detectives at New Scotland Yard for five years before becoming the Met’s Director of Leadership Development.
+With 43 years Metropolitan Police service, including 9 as Deputy Assistant Commissioner, Bill led Serious Crime Operations overseeing the work of some 3,000 specialist detectives at New Scotland Yard, for 5 years.
+He then became the Met’s Director of Leadership Development.
 Bill orchestrated the strategic changes to homicide investigation and training following the Stephen Lawrence Inquiry, and he remains a keynote speaker on the Senior Leadership Programme at Bramshill and Ryton.
 On behalf of the Association of Chief Police Officers, he ran the Strategic Management of Critical Incident Training (1999-2009) and initiated the Professional Investigation Programme (PIP) that transformed crime training and accreditation at all levels in the police service of England and Wales.
 Bill is also an experienced leadership development coach and facilitator and provides strategic advice and programme design experience to Sancus, as well as training and development at the senior level.

 Grania Jenkins RMN, BSHons, MSc, DMS, PiP2 – Associate Director (Mental Health Independent Investigations)

-Grania is a senior mental health care and performance and quality professional who has worked in Primary, Secondary and Third Sectors organisations for over 25 years.
+Grania is a senior mental health care and performance and quality professional who has worked in Primary, Secondary and Third Sector organisations for over 25 years.

 Please contact us to discuss your requirements with one of the management team.